What to Bring - First Meeting

 - Be prepared to share your budget goals.

-- The budget is the first piece of the puzzle in creating your new home.
+- The budget is the first piece of the puzzle in creating your home design.

 - It is absolutely necessary to determine the size and level of detail that will go into the design.